Nandan-unni-zz/CUSAT-Lab-Works/S3-OOP-Lab/README.md

 **4.** Write a class which represents the shape triangle.
 The member functions should a) Check the validity of the triangle b) display the sides c) find the area and display it.<br /><br />

 **5.** Write  class which contains an integer array and a static function to find the average of that array.
-Create THREE objects.
+Create three objects.
 Read the values into the array using one object, and find the average.
 Let the second object modifies the value by multiplying each element by a certain multiplier.
-Repeat the process of finding the average usng first object. <br /><br />
+Repeat the process of finding the average usng first object.
+Using the third object arrange the numbers in ascending order and print. <br /><br />

-**6.** Write a program to find shortest distance between three coordinates points, representing vertices of a triangle, using inline function. <br /><br />
+**6.** Write a program to find shortest distance between three coordinates points, representing vertices of a triangle, using inline function.
+Also check the validity of the sides to make a triangle. <br /><br />

 **7.** Write a function called swap() that interchanges two int values 	belonging to an object, passed as parameter to it by the calling program.
 Write a C++ program to demonstrate call by value, call by reference and call by address. <br /><br />